 How To Propagate Beetle Peperomia

 Peperomia quadrangularis can be propagated from leaf cuttings.

 Remove the large leaves of the plant with their petioles (stalks).

-Now, bury these leaves in soil and keep the cutty in a warm, bright place.
+Now, bury these leaves in moist houseplant potting mix and keep the cutting in a warm, bright place.

 You will see the growth of the new plant.